aws-samples/sample-amazon-bedrock-cricket-indic-translator/README.md

 This project will create a domain-specific translation engine that accurately captures the nuances, terminology, and cultural contexts of cricket commentary, news and analysis across major Indic languages.

+Note : This solution can be run in three modes

+- As an MCP server , integrate with any Agents of you choice to explore this features.
+- As an Agent , Uses AWS Strands for agentic approach and levergae Agentic core for deployment.
+- As an standalone python code

 ## Features

 - Translates cricket centric text to Tamil, Hindi, Telugu, Kannada, Bengali, Malayalam, and Marathi